 Formal Requests Under MFIPPA

-Individuals wanting to submit a formal request for information under the access to information legislation (MFIPPA) may contact GSU’S Communications/Privacy Officer at the following address:
+Individuals wanting to submit a formal request for information under the access to information legislation (MFIPPA) may contact GSU’S Privacy Officer at the following address:

 Formal requests must be made in writing and accompanied by a mandatory $5.00 application fee.
 Be sure to describe, in detail, the types of records which you are requesting access to under the Act and ensure the following is included:

 - a telephone number at which you can be reached during the day;

 - names of specific files or types of records to which you request access, including specific dates of those records, where possible.